 Over the last few years, street culture has been gaining prominence in India as more and more people, especially the youth, have started relating and identifying with street wear culture.
 Ranveer Singh is a true ‘original’, known for expressing his creativity and celebrating his individuality like no other.
 Apart from being an actor and an entertainer, he is a creator known for his individualistic and experimental sense of fashion.
-He embodies the street-style spirit and is a perfect fit as the Indian brand ambassador for Adidas Originals.Q] Tell us a bit about the Adidas Originals brand.
-What are you doing to promote the brand in the country?
+He embodies the street-style spirit and is a perfect fit as the Indian brand ambassador for Adidas Originals.

 Adidas Originals is a pioneer streetwear brand inspired by sport.
 It has been at the forefront of defining the sports culture in India.
 As far as promoting the brand goes, we strive to remain innovative and authentic in our communication, thereby constantly changing the status quo.
 We build avenues for creators to unite, explore new territories, have a point of view and be able to share and live the ethos of what the creators want and in the process help grow the culture.
 This allows our brand to connect and be relatable to the target consumers.

 As a brand, we have always represented voices of the street and cater to the youth who relentlessly pursue their creative vision.
-The Adidas Originals brand is created for and with the creators, thereby inspiring them to explore their inherent creativity.Q] Are you then adopting a different approach for marketing Adidas and the Adidas Originals product lines?
+The Adidas Originals brand is created for and with the creators, thereby inspiring them to explore their inherent creativity.

 Creativity is what fuels both Adidas and Adidas Originals.
 Whether it’s on the field, or on the street, creativity is the inspiration.
 The innovation stems in product lines for both brands.
 While one enhances the performance of an athlete, the other invites people to express themselves.

 While there are many brands operating in the lifestyle and street wear segment, ours has a unique space in being sports-inspired lifestyle wear, accentuating the sports culture in India.

 When a consumer is in love with the brand, they want to play an active role in growing the culture together with the brand.
 Experiential marketing allows the consumer to interact with the brand at a personal level.
 The millennial generation is more exposed to consuming content via new age media vehicles, especially digital conversations and social media platforms.
 They are also more aware of the changing cultures.
 They exchange, spread and discuss ideas in a fast-moving social environment.
 They need opportunities to express their creativity and it is here that brands like us enable experiential activations that lead to a seamless link between online conversations and offline experiences.

 As a brand we have explored all mediums.
 We have been present on TV, as well as explored OOH as forms of communication in the past.
 We will continue to create stories and build consumer connect through whatever means and forms necessary.
-Our latest campaign for our new product launch Nite Jogger will see an innovative use of OOH that will appeal to the audiences at large.Q] Your campaign with Real Kashmir FC won big at the recently concluded Goafest.
-What kind of consumer response have you seen towards the campaign?
+Our latest campaign for our new product launch Nite Jogger will see an innovative use of OOH that will appeal to the audiences at large.

 We at Adidas strongly hold on to our core belief that ‘through sport we have the power to change lives’, and that was the insight of this campaign as well.
 The Real Kashmir FC journey is an epitome of how sport has the power to change lives.
 Our aim was to bring out their story and in the process redefine the ‘real’ Kashmir in the eyes of the nation.
 The consumer response has been overwhelming and we have seen a notable change in social media conversations with positive sentiments on the subject of Kashmir.
 The big change came from the valley as it inspired the youth to take to football.